travetto/travetto/module/auth/README.md

 }
 ```

 `roleMatcher` is probably the only functionality that needs to be explained.
-The function extends the core allow/deny matcher functionality from [Base](https://github.com/travetto/travetto/tree/main/module/runtime#readme "Environment config and common utilities for travetto applications.")'s Util class.
+The function extends the core allow/deny matcher functionality from [Runtime](https://github.com/travetto/travetto/tree/main/module/runtime#readme "Runtime for travetto applications.")'s Util class.

 An example of role checks could be:
    *  Admin